Borkness/lather/README.md

 Lather is a simple to use but powerful SOAP client for PHP 7.2+ with the ability to utilize macros.

-Through the use of classes querying SOAP API's becomes a breeze.
+Through the use of Lather querying SOAP API's becomes a breeze.

 **Note:** Lather is still under development and therefore methods could be subject to change